How to be First in Line for Freelance Work

 Sharing relevant content like blog posts, reports, and podcasts is a great way to follow up.
 Sign up for e-newsletters in your industry so this content come right to your inbox and you don’t have to waste time searching for it.

 Be First in Line with Generic Follow Up

 Generic follow up—sending the same thing to everyone, works too.
 Developing your own e-newsletter is a great way to follow up with interested clients.
 This isn’t customized to each client, but most of the content will be useful and relevant, not promotional.

 An e-newsletter lets you highlight your expertise and preferred work.
-For example, I love doing content marketing for hospitals, healthcare marketing agencies, etc. The feature story in a recent issue of Writing Right focused on why patients don’t understand health content.
+For example, I love doing content marketing for hospitals, healthcare marketing agencies, etc. The feature story in a recent issue of Engage! focused on how to simplify content on complex medical topics.
 The story shows that I understand patients and can help my clients communicate with them.

 Generic follow up also includes holiday cards.
 These should be print cards that arrive in the mail shortly after Thanksgiving—before cards start getting lost in the holiday rush.

 Follow Up with a Friendly Reminder About Your Services

 Once or twice a year, it’s fine to send interested clients a friendly reminder that you’re available for freelance work.
 But this must be part of your follow up process and not the only time you contact interested clients.
 Send a professional, low-key email.